An old wine glass.

 The piece on the left is a serving platter, an ice cream sundae glass,

-and a mirror and red mosaic glass vase that flowers might be delivered in.
+and a mirror and red mosaic glass vase that flowers were delivered in.

 The piece on the right is a cake plate turned upside,